altruios/namshubettulpa/public/namshubettulpa/plot.md

-  Narrator "Robert Glass of the Tok"
+  Narrator:"Robert Glass of the Tok"
     A surviving ~Robert Glass of the Tok~ in the lab of ~Alice Glass~ directing the manufacture of her serum among themselves, laments their inability to find a needle in a haystack.
     Goals: scene is to hammer home what ~Al-Tok~ is, its limitations, and a better picture of its immediate goals.

-  Narrator "Flanagan"
+  Narrator:"Flanagan"
     ~Flanagan~ abandons his body, which dies when they enter the real world.
     ~Flanagan~ takes over ~Felix~
     ~Felix~ is kept in the 'back-seat' of own his mind.